Frequently Asked Questions

 When will construction be complete and the New Museum open?

-The new Asheville Art Museum is scheduled for completion in late 2018.
+The new Asheville Art Museum is planning for a grand reopening in early 2019.

 What will the New Museum look like?
 How will it relate to the current building?